Feds: West Virginia mail carrier altered ballot requests

 Absentee ballot applications were mailed to all registered voters in West Virginia last month in a bid to encourage mail-in voting during the coronavirus pandemic.

-Investigator Bennie Cogar said in the affidavit that the Pendleton County clerk called some of the voters after receiving the requests because she knew they were not Republicans.
+Bennie Cogar, an attorney general’s office investigator who conducted the probe on behalf of the secretary of state’s office, said in the affidavit that the Pendleton County clerk called some of the voters after receiving the requests because she knew they were not Republicans.
 The clerk then contacted the secretary of state’s office to report the alterations.

 On the other three requests, the voters’ party was not changed.
 However, in addition to the “Republican” box originally checked in blue ink, the word “Republican” was later circled in black ink, the affidavit said.